 For many, working in aviation is a dream come true, a life-long career.
 There simply isn’t a plan B.

-So, for now at least, our wings may have to be temporarily clipped.
+So, for now at least our wings may have to be clipped, albeit temporarily.

 Take some time out and let yourself adjust to the change.
-If you can afford to then don’t just rush in to any old job as a replacement.
-Find another job to do that you love.
+Don’t rush in to a new job, if you can try and find another role that you love.
 Follow your passions.
-Life is too short to do a job you hate!
+Life is WAY too short to do a job you hate!

 Here are just a few job roles that are well suited to ex-aviation workers: